FBruzzesi/compclasses/docs/user_guide/getting_started.md

 Remark that in the `delegates` dictionary, we have that:

-- the key corresponds to the attribute name in the Baz class
+- the keys correspond to the attribute names in the `Baz` class;
-- the value should be an iterable of string corresponding to methods/attributes present in the class instance associated to the key-attribute.
+- each value should be an iterable of string corresponding to methods/attributes present in the class instance associated to the key-attribute.

+The `compclass` decorator adds each attribute and method as a [property attribute](http://docs.python.org/3/library/functions.html#property), callable as
+`self.<attr_name>` instead of `self.<delegatee_cls>.<attr_name>`

+## Next Steps

+Instead of using an iterable in the `delegates` dictionary, we suggest to use a `delegatee` instance as a value.

+This will yield more flexibility and features when decide to forward class attributes and methods.

+In the next section we will do a deep dive into what these features are, how to use them and their pros and cons.